Atrial flutter causes an abnormal heartbeat, but is a separate condition to the more common heart rhythm condition, atrial fibrillation.

 Although the heart may beat faster, blood may not be pumped properly around the body.

-Atrial flutter symptoms can come and go, with fast heart beat episodes lasting from some hours or days.
+Atrial flutter symptoms can come and go, with fast heart beat episodes lasting for hours to days.

 In some cases, atrial flutter happens all the time.

-With proper treatment, atrial flutter is rarely life threatening.
+With correct treatment, atrial flutter is rarely life threatening.
 Complications of atrial flutter can be serious, but they can usually be prevented with treatment.

 Atrial flutter causes

 Atrial flutter may be caused by abnormalities or diseases of the heart itself, by a disease elsewhere in the body that affects the heart, or by consuming substances that change the way electrical impulses are transmitted through the heart.
 In a few people, no underlying cause is ever found.

 Heart diseases or abnormalities that can cause atrial flutter include the following:

 Diseases elsewhere in the body that affect the heart include:

 - Overactive thyroid gland (hyperthyroidism)